michalsvorc/next-auth-dynamodb-adapter/README.md

 ### Notice

-This package is not supported by the [NextAuth.js](https://next-auth.js.org).
-Visit the community supported NextAuth.js [adapters repository](https://github.com/nextauthjs/adapters) if this package does not meet your requirements.
+This package is not supported by [NextAuth.js](https://next-auth.js.org), visit the official [AWS DynamoDB Adapter](https://github.com/nextauthjs/adapters/tree/canary/packages/dynamodb) for advanced features and community support.

 ## Installation